LosKamilos91/jpet-store/README.md

 # JPet Store
-A demo site for testing, with the possibility of buying animals.
+A demonstration site for testing the web application, allowing the purchase of animals.

 #### Tested site:
 ```